-Unfortunately, it's a common occurrence for a Nissan knock sensor code to set on some of the automakers most popular engines and model automobiles.
+Unfortunately, a Nissan knock sensor code remains a common occurrence on some of the automakers most popular engines and model automobiles.

 Maybe it's not a failed knock sensor?
 I'm a big believer in verifying failed components.
 Testing the knock sensor isn’t too difficult.
 With the key on, engine off you can back probe the eight pin connector on the passenger side valve cover of a V-6 engine and find a reference voltage in the 4 V range.